Blog/Testimonials·7 min read

 Why testimonial emails matter for businesses

-7 Testimonial email examples & templates you can use
+7 testimonial email examples and templates you can use

-Each example below includes a real-world scenario, showing testimonial email examples brands use when collecting customer testimonials, an explanation of how it works, and a ready-to-use template.
+Each example below includes a real-world scenario, an explanation of why it works, and a copy-paste template.

 1. Simple testimonial request email

 The simplest ask is often the most effective.
 No fluff, no pressure, just a direct, polite request.
-This works because it is short, clear, and direct.
-It does not feel pushy.
+Works because it’s short, clear, and doesn’t feel pushy.

 Real example: Chapelle Jewellery